 Dr. Debatin recieved his PhD in Philosophy from the Technical University Berlin, Germany (1994) and his M.A. in Mass Communication from Free University Berlin, Germany (1988).
 His teaching and research interests include media ethics and the public sphere, environmental and science journalism, digital journalism, qualitative research, philosophy of technology, semiotics and metaphor theory.
 Since 2016, he has served as the director of Ohio University's Institute for Applied and Professional Ethics (IAPE).
 Dr. Debatin has authored or edited eight books, among them a workbook on Journalism Ethics for Professionals (2014) and a book on Metaphor Theory (1994), as well as edited volumes on The Mohamed Cartoon Debate (2007) and on Media Ethics (2003).
 He has published more than 80 scholarly articles in academic journals and books on media ethics, privacy, philosophy of technology, social media, language and semiotics, and the public sphere.

 Coetzee Bester studied at the University of Pretoria, South Africa, where he completed his Doctorate in Information Science (2018).
 Prior to that his studies included an undergraduate degree in anthropology, a postgraduate diploma in tertiary education, and a master’s degree in information science (1999).
 The study resulted in an integrated model for management of information in community development projects in Africa.
 From 1994-1999 he served as a member of parliament in South Africa and was a member of the Constitution Writing Assembly that finalized the historic Constitution for South Africa.
-Coetzee Bester currently serves as the director of the African Center of Excellence for Information Ethics (ACEIE) based in the Department of Information Science at the University of Pretoria.
+Coetzee Bester is the former director of the African Center of Excellence for Information Ethics (ACEIE) based in the Department of Information Science at the University of Pretoria.
 He currently serves as the Chair for IFAP South Africa and is a member of the UNESCO IFAP Information Ethics Working Group.